 What Causes a Blocked Sensor?

-In this case, you wouldn’t need to call a garage door repair technician; simply clear the area below your garage door and try to close it again.
-If obstructions were the problem, you’ll then be home free.
+In this case, you wouldn’t need to call a garage door repair technician.
+Simply clear the area below your garage door and try to close it again.
+If obstructions were the problem, your blocked sensor problem is fixed.

-A dirty photo eye can also be considered a blocked sensor in a way, as it’s dust and grime that are “blocking” the path of the infrared light.
+A dirty photo eye can also be considered a blocked sensor, as it’s dust and grime that are “blocking” the path of the infrared light.

-This can be a simple fix, depending on your garage door’s unique anatomy.
-Sometimes, a garage door repair specialist will simply need to switch the transmitting and receiving sides of the sensors; other times, they may install a special product to block the sun.
+Depending on your garage door’s unique anatomy, this can be a simple fix.
+Sometimes, a garage door repair specialist will simply need to switch the transmitting and receiving sides of the sensors; other times, they may install a particular product to block the sun.

-How Do I Know if It’s a Blocked Sensor?
+How Do I Know If It’s a Blocked Sensor?

-Generally speaking, the primary symptom of an ailing garage door sensor is your door's failure to close, so if that’s the case for you it’s a good problem to look into.
-Your sensor itself may also display warning signs in the form of flashing or off-color lights.
+Generally speaking, the primary symptom of an ailing garage door sensor is your door's failure to close.
+Once that is established, look into whether you’ve got a blocked sensor.
+In addition, your sensor may display warning signs in the form of flashing or off-color lights.

 Anything from bent garage door tracks to a misadjusted limit sensor can be the cause, and some of these issues are dangerous for the layperson to try and tangle with.
-Always call a garage door company if you can't easily resolve the issue.
+Instead, call a garage door company if you can't quickly resolve the issue.

 Door Power: One Garage Door Company for All Your Needs

 The team with Door Power in Norwood has comprehensive knowledge of garage doors, from maintenance to repairs to installation, meaning you’ll never need to save the phone number of another garage door company again.
 Give us a call today at 952-467-3199.